How to find Ozempic in stock near you

 If you are taking Ozempic off-label for weight loss, prescription weight loss pills may be another suitable treatment option depending on conversation with your healthcare provider.
 These include Qsymia (phentermine/topiramate), Contrave (naltrexone/bupropion), and Xenical (orlistat).
 At the time of publication, all of these medications are currently available, according to the FDA Drug Shortages website.

-Lastly, you may ask your health provider about compounded semaglutide or Rybelsus, which contains the same active ingredient as Ozempic (semaglutide), and is also approved to treat type 2 diabetes.
+Lastly, you may ask your healthcare provider about compounded semaglutide or Rybelsus, which contains the same active ingredient as Ozempic (semaglutide), and is also approved to treat type 2 diabetes.
 Rybelsus is available in different dosage strengths than Ozempic and is taken orally once a day, before your first meal in the morning.
 Decreased appetite is a common side effect of Rybelsus and modest weight loss is typical on the medication.
-In clinical trials, people lost around 8 pounds in about six months.
+In clinical trials, people lost around 8 pounds in about 6 months.
 And, happily, Rybelsus is not currently in shortage.

 Drug shortages can be frustrating to deal with, but there are steps you can take to get back control of your treatment plan.
 Plan ahead for refilling your Ozempic prescription, and talk to your healthcare provider about your concerns.